dashio-connect/python-dashio/README.md

 ##### Button Callbacks

-* *message_rx_event(msg):* Call callback with msg from **DashIO** app.
+* *message_rx_event(msg: list):* Call callback with msg from **DashIO** app.
+The msg is a list formed by splitting the message from the **DashIO** app on the tab character.

 #### Button Group

-A Button Group control is used to present a popup grid or table of Button controls.
-The Button Group does not receive messages directly, but presents Button controls that send and receive messages.
+A ButtonGroup control is used to present a popup grid or table of Button controls.
+The Button Group does not receive or send messages directly, but presents Button controls that send and receive messages.

 <img src="https://dashio.io/wp-content/uploads/2020/12/ButtonGroup.jpeg" width="200" />

-##### Button Group Attributes
+##### Button Group Config Attributes

 * *control_id : str.*
     a unique identity string.
 The identity string must be a unique string for each ButtonGroup per device